raspberrypi/hats/README.md

 As well as now being a 40W GPIO header (originals on B and A are 26W) the biggest change with B+ add-on boards versus older boards designed for models A and B is that the B+'s header has 2 special pins (ID_SC and ID_SD) that are reserved exclusively for attaching an 'ID EEPROM' (or for a simple board detect function if no EEPROM is used).
 The ID EEPROM contains data that identifies the board, tells the B+ how the GPIOs need to be set up and what hardware is on the board.
 This allows the add-on board to be automatically identified and set up by the Pi software at boot time including loading all the necessary drivers.

 While we cannot force anyone to follow our minimum requirements or HAT specification, doing so will make users lives easier, safer, and will make us more likeley to recommend a product.
-Likewise if one of the minimum requirements is ignored we are unlikeley to look on a product very favourably.
+Likewise if one of the minimum requirements is ignored we are unlikely to look on a product very favourably.

 So why are we bothering with all this?
 Basically we want to ensure consistency and compatibility with future add-on boards, and to allow a much better end-user experience, especially for the less technically aware users.